Memories; no particular order.

 So we made a game of it…slowly walking backwards towards the rooster, daring it to leap…and then trying to sprint away the second it darted for us.
-Sometimes we would get away, other times it would get a few scratches in…at which point the victim would run around, theatrically screaming.
+Sometimes we would get away, other times it would get in a few scratches…at which point the victim would run around, theatrically screaming.

-We loved the drama of the game.
-Grandfather loved that noisy grand-kids were potentially getting their due.
+We loved the kid drama of the game.
+Grandfather loved that noisy grand-kids were potentially getting their hurt.
 No matter how busy he was in the shop, he would always come out and watch us play with the rooster.
-He would pull up a chair, root against us.
+He would pull up a chair, cheer against us.
 It was one of the few times I would see him laugh.

 Trash you heaped up in the yard and, a few times a week, burned.